 Roast the Vegetables

-Place broccoli, bell pepper, shiitake mushrooms, and white portions of green onions on prepared baking sheet.
-Toss with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Place broccoli, red bell pepper, mushrooms, and white portions of green onions on prepared baking sheet.
+Toss with 2 tsp. olive oil and a pinch of salt and pepper.

 Cook the Pasta

 Add pasta to boiling water and cook until al dente, 10-12 minutes.